Unicity/Chimera/classes/Unicity/VLD/README.md

 #### Block Variables

-Block variables are prefixed using an upcart (which is an adaptation of the lambda syntax used in Objective-C).
+Block variables are prefixed using an upcaret (which is an adaptation of the lambda syntax used in Objective-C).

 ```